 Repairing: Repairing machines or systems using the needed tools.

 - Deck Engineer

-In 2016, there was an estimated number of 10,100 jobs in the United States for Ship Engineer.
+There were about 10,100 jobs for Ship Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Ship Engineer by 2026.
 There will be an estimated 1,300 positions for Ship Engineer per year.

 The states with the most job growth for Ship Engineer are Maine, Texas, and South Carolina.
 Watch out if you plan on working in Missouri, Indiana, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 Average Ship Engineers Salary

 The salary for Ship Engineers ranges between about $40,330 and $123,670 a year.